 Every Brazilian Consulate has its own workflow.
 For any questions regarding fees and payment methods, as well as types of service offered, please contact the Brazilian Consulate where your application will be processed.

-Neither Australia, Canada nor the United States of America need a visa to visit this country.
+Neither Australians, Canadians nor Americans need a visa to visit this country.
 In case of belonging to any other nationality, we suggest checking the requirements for each case at this link.

-Neither Australia, Canada nor United States of America need a visa to visit this country.
+Neither Australians, Canadians nor Americans need a visa to visit this country.
 In case of belonging to any other nationality, we suggest checking the requirements for each case here.

 Global Refund Argentina S.A.

 Florida 15, 4th floor, (1005) Buenos Aires, Argentina.
 Tel.
 (54 11) 4342 7561 /2413 o (54 11) 343 0932.

 In every big city of the world, you have to be cautious with your belongings and South America is not an exception.
 Street robbery has become an increasing problem, but, fortunately, actual assault or violence is still extremely rare.
 A combination of common sense, caution, and listening to local advice will be your best defense against any possible mishap.

 We strongly advise you not to wear valuable jewelry or watches, to use the safe box for your documentation and money while in a hotel, and to carry your valuable things in a money belt inside your clothes while you are traveling.